Short Story: War Within

 He chuckled, but it sounded more like a cough.
 “Because I’m a recovering drunk.
 Began drinking the day Bea married your dad.
 Never really stopped, and it got worse over time.
 I drove her and our kids away.”

-My eyes searched his house, particularly the kitchen.
-I didn’t see any evidence of alcohol bottles or cans anywhere.
-Everything was spic and span.
+My eyes scanned his house, especially the kitchen.
+I saw no signs of alcohol bottles or cans anywhere.
+Everything was spotless.
 “You don’t drink anymore.”
 It was a statement, not a question.

 “Sober two years, three months, seventeen days, all thanks to Jesus.”